 Blackberries are excellent plants to have around.
 Since blackberries don’t ripen after they’ve been picked, they have to be picked when they’re dead ripe.
 As a result, the berries you buy in the store tend to be bred more for durability during transportation than for flavor.
 If you grow your own berries, however, the farthest they have to travel is from your garden to your kitchen (or even just from the garden to your mouth).
 This way, you can have perfectly ripe berries bred to have the best flavor, for a fraction of the cost.
-You do have to know what you’re doing when you’re picking blackberries, though.
+You do have to know what you’re doing when you’re picking blackberries though.
 Keep reading to learn more about when and how to pick blackberries.

 When to harvest blackberries depends very drastically upon what kind of climate they’re growing in.
 Blackberries are very heat and frost tolerant, and as a result, they can be grown virtually all over.
 Their ripening time varies based on their location.

 - In the southern United States, prime blackberry harvesting time is usually in spring or early summer.

 - In the Pacific Northwest, it’s late in the summer through the first frost of autumn.

 - Throughout most of the rest of the United States, however, prime blackberry season is July and August.